LennyDennis/DelaniStudio/Readme.md

 - CSS
 - JavaScript
 - Bootstrap
+-Jquery

 ##### Requirements

-JavaScript Console
 Web Browser

 ##### Setup Instructions and Installation

--  Open terminal and make a folder NameGenerator. `mkdir NameGenerator`
+-  Open terminal and make a folder Delani Studio. `mkdir DelaniStudio`
-- Clone this repository to a location in the folder. `https://github.com/LennyDennis/AkanNames.git`
+- Clone this repository to a location in the folder. `hhttps://github.com/LennyDennis/DelaniStudio.git`
 - Open `index.html` on your Browser.

 ## Behaviour Driven Development

-1. Displays a form For entering Date of Birth and Gender

-2. Displays an Error Message if Date if date of birth field is empty

-3. Displays an Error Message if Gender Not Chosen

-4. Clears form and resets the page on Click
+1. Displays the homepage to Delani Studio

+2. On click, it toggles between the image and paragraph of what we do

+3. On hover it display the project name at the porfolio

+4. A user is able to contact Delani Studio via email andmessage

 ## Development